AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 academic advisors will provide students with access to an electronic assessment instrument to provide feedback on advising services;

-assessment of advising services will be coordinated by the dean of University College; the results of the assessment and recommendations for change will be shared with the college deans, the provost and VPAA, and the university community; and
+assessment of advising services will be coordinated by the AVPAAT; the results of the assessment and recommendations for change will be shared with the college deans, the provost and EVPAA, and the university community; and

 academic advisors and others with advising-related responsibilities will take reasonable precautions to ensure the security, retention, or appropriate destruction of all convenience copies or non-permanent student records under guidance from the person charged with oversight of records retention, in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).